Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 2. Buy Your Books (and Other Necessities) Used

-If you don’t need that new book smell, renting or buying used textbooks is a classic way to save money in college.
-You can find used books at many campus bookstores or certain online retailers.
+Renting or buying used textbooks is a classic way to save money in college.
+You can find used books at many campus bookstores and through online retailers.

 Used books often come at a fraction of the price of a brand new book, and many are in perfectly good condition.
 Plus once you’re done, you can try to resell the book.

-You can save by buying other items secondhand as well.
-You might try looking for used clothing and furniture at thrift stores, garage sales, estate sales, flea markets, or on sites like Craigslist, OfferUp, or even Facebook Marketplace.
+You can save by buying other items second-hand as well.
+You might try looking for used clothing and furniture at thrift stores, garage sales, estate sales, flea markets, or on sites like Craigslist, OfferUp, and Facebook Marketplace.

 3. Cook Meals at Home

-Shopping wisely for your own ingredients and making simple meals at home can help you save a lot of money — and leftovers from one home-cooked meal can be lunch the next day!
+Shopping wisely for your own ingredients and making simple meals in your living space can help you save a lot of money — and leftovers from one home-cooked meal can be lunch the next day, for even more savings.

 4. Serve as an R.A.